 In fact, you can now create availability groups that span Windows and Linux nodes, and scale out your analytics workloads across multiple operating systems.

 In addition, a cross-platform availability group can be used to migrate a database from SQL Server on Windows to Linux or vice versa with minimal downtime.
 You can learn more about SQL Server HA and DR on Linux by reading the blog SQL Server on Linux: Mission-critical HADR with Always On Availability Groups.

 To find out more, you can watch our SQL Server on Linux webcast.
 Find instructions for acquiring and installing SQL Server v.Next on the operating system of your choice at www.microsoft.com/sqlserveronlinux.
 To get your SQL Server app on Linux faster, you can nominate your app for the SQL Server on Linux Early Adopter Program, or EAP.
-Sign up now to see if your application qualifies for technical support, workload validation, and help moving your application to production on Linux before general availability.

 To find out more about SQL Server v.Next and get all the latest announcements, register now to attend Microsoft Data Amp—where data gets to work.